jacobmarks/concept-interpolation/README.md

 $$v = \alpha v_l + (1 - \alpha) v_r$$

-It demonstrates how to do the following:

--   use Python and JS in the same plugin
--   create a `Panel` with custom components
--   query dataset properties from JS
--   add an SVG icon to the UI

 **Note:** This plugin requires a similarity index that supports prompts (i.e. embeds text and images) to be present on the dataset.
 You can create one with: